krazio-01/Envision/README.md

 # Envision 🎬

-Online moviees or shows streaming service.
+Online streaming of movies and TV shows directly from the browser.
 Users can browse shows, explore the trending, popular, and most rated sections, and much more.
-The application provides a seamless and user-friendly streaming experience.
+The application provides complete authentication functionality and a seamless browsing experience.

 ## Live Demo 🌐
 Check out the live demo of the application [here](https://envision-watch.vercel.app/).

 ## Features

+- **Authentication**: This application has full authentication with verify-email, forgot-password functionality
+- **Bookmark**: User can bookmark their favourite shows and watch them later
 - **Watch any show**: Directly watch movies or shows without worrying about downloading them.
 - **Explore different Sections**: It has Trending, Polpular and Most-rated sectins along with Explore pages
 - **Responsive Design**: Optimized for both desktop and mobile devices.